cuba/PiuPiu/README.md

 ### 1.4.0
 * Remove Request, Dispatcher, NetworkDispatcher and ServerProvider.
 Should use DataDispatcher, UploadDispatcher, and DownloadDispatcher which use a basic URLRequest.
-  * You re-implement NetworkDispatcher and (Dispatcher) yourself and just delegate the methods to the provided URLRequestDispatcher.
+  * If you need to re-implement NetworkDispatcher and (Dispatcher) yourself and just delegate the methods to the provided URLRequestDispatcher.
-* Added `cancellation` callback which may be manually called or is triggered when a nil is return in `join` (series only), `then` or `replace` callbacks.
+* Added `cancellation` callback which may be manually called or is triggered when a nil is returned in `join` (series only), `then` or `replace` callbacks.
-* Added a parallel `join` callback that does not return a response object.
+* Added a parallel `join` callback that does not pass a response object.
-* Slightly better multi-threading support
+* Slightly better multi-threading support.
-  * by default, `then` is triggered on a background thread
+  * by default, `then` is triggered on a background thread.
   * `success`, `response`, `error`, `completion`, and `cancellation` callbacks are always syncronized on the main thread.

-* Add status updates
+* Add progress updates.

 ### 1.3.0
 * Rename `PewPew` to `PiuPiu`